-APD DECISION ON IAB EUROPE AND TCF - FEBRUARY 2022 1 GENERAL 2 What is in the Belgian DPA (APDs) decision and where can I find it?
-2 Did IAB Europe file an appeal against the decision to the Market Court?
-2 Are TCF CMP consent pop-ups illegal?
-2 Should all data collected via the TCF be deleted?
-2 EFFECTS OF THE DECISION ON THE TCF 3 What are the findings that relate to the TCF?
-3 Will the legitimate interest legal basis be removed from TCF?
-4 Are TCF participants at risk now regarding their local Data Protection Authority?
-What can TCF stakeholders do to better align their practices with the APD's 4 interpretation of the law between now and the end of the remediation period?
-5 EFFECTS OF THE DECISION ON IAB EUROPE 5 What are the findings that relate to IAB Europe?
-5 What are the consequences for IAB Europe to be a Data controller of the TC String?
-5 Will the action plan and its execution be supervised only by the APD or by other concerned authorities as well?
-6 ABOUT THE APPEAL TO THE MARKET COURT 6 Why is IAB Europe appealing the Decision?
-6 On what points is IAB Europe appealing?
-6 Why does IAB Europe need the suspension of execution?
-7 Wouldn't a suspension of the execution be a bad outcome for consumers?
-7 What are the next steps?
-7 ADDITIONAL BACKGROUND 8 What is the TCF?
-8 What are TC Strings?
-8 Why are TC Strings considered personal data by the APD?
-8 What legal basis could be used for the processing of TC Strings?
-8 What is the global scope?
-9
+FAQ: APD DECISION ON IAB EUROPE AND TCF - Updated 1 April 2022 1 What is in the Belgian DPA (APDs) decision and where can I find it?
+Did IAB Europe file an appeal against the decision to the Market Court?
+Did IAB Europe submit the action plan required by the APD's decision?
+Are TCF CMP consent pop-ups illegal?
+Should all data collected via the TCF be deleted?
+2 2 2 2 3 EFFECTS OF THE DECISION ON THE TCF What are the findings that relate to the TCF?
+Will the legitimate interest legal basis be removed from TCF?
+Are TCF participants at risk now regarding their local Data Protection Authority?
+What can TCF stakeholders do to better align their practices with the APD's interpretation of the law between now and the end of the remediation period?
+3 3 4 4 5 EFFECTS OF THE DECISION ON IAB EUROPE What are the findings that relate to IAB Europe?
+What are the consequences for IAB Europe to be a Data controller of the TC String?
+Will the action plan and its execution be supervised only by the APD or by other concerned authorities as well?
+5 5 6 ABOUT THE APPEAL TO THE MARKET COURT Why is IAB Europe appealing the Decision?
+On what points is IAB Europe appealing?
+Why does IAB Europe need the suspension of execution?
+Wouldn't a suspension of the execution be a bad outcome for consumers?
+What are the next steps?
+6 6 7 7 ADDITIONAL BACKGROUND What is the TCF?
+What are TC Strings?
+Why are TC Strings considered personal data by the APD?
+What legal basis could be used for the processing of TC Strings?
+What is the global scope?
+8 8 8 8 9